I photograph NYC elopements year-round, and one of the most common questions I get is: what are the best places to elope in NYC?

-If you’re dreaming of a ceremony with greenery, Central Park is one of the best NYC elopement locations, simply due to its sheer variety.
+If you’re dreaming of a Central Park wedding, you’re in luck: Central Park is one of the easiest and best NYC elopement locations, simply due to its sheer variety.
 Spanning 2.5 miles, Central Park has over a dozen ceremony “locations,” and they all offer a different look: Cop Cot is a rustic wood structure covered in lush greenery during the warmer months, Ladies Pavilion is a romantic metal pergola with a beautiful bluish patina, Gapstow Bridge offers grassy spots with views of the stone bridge, a small stream, and skyscrapers in the background.
 And that’s just the start — see here for a more complete list of ceremony locations within Central Park.

 Free for groups under 20.
 For groups 20+, you will need to obtain a permit, which costs $25.

 Varies; 3/10 t0 10/10, depending on the spot.
 Certain locations offer more privacy — if this is important to you, mention this when you inquire!

 Wanting that frame-worthy shot with the iconic city skyline and Brooklyn Bridge in the background?
 Don’t be afraid of leaving Manhattan; Brooklyn is one of the best places to elope in NYC for that big city look, and Brooklyn Bridge Park is just a short cab ride over from Manhattan.

 The promenade snakes along the East River, with plenty of (non-official) ceremony locations that will give you that postcard-worthy view.
 However, since this is a public space and there are no designated “locations,” there will likely be other people in the shot at times.